 FRAME AND DIMENSIONS (approximation)

 4 prints, framed without mount.
-Paper is Hahnemuhle German Etching Paper 310gsm
+Paper is Hahnemuhle German Etching Paper 310gsm.
+13cm (width) x 18cm (approx dimensions only).

 PUMP ENNUI 1, 2, 3 and 4 - ORDERING